-3.28 The Council is in the process of setting out its corporate strategy for the period 2024-2028 and there will be future reports to the Hub Committee on the Corporate Strategy.
-Once adopted, the strategy will be the Council's overarching strategic document setting out our ambitions and priorities for the Borough.
+- 3.25 The Council is in the process of setting out its corporate strategy for the period 2024-2028 and there is a report on the Draft Corporate Strategy on the Hub Committee agenda for 21 November 2023.
+Once adopted, the strategy will be the Council's overarching strategic document setting out our ambitions and priorities for the Borough. - 3.26 There is a separate report on the Hub Committee agenda for 21 November 2023 for the review of the Capital Programme and a review of Reserves.
+The report recommends that the Hub Committee resolves to recommend to Council to withdraw three capital projects from the current Capital Programme, potentially freeing up £263,200 and to also approve the review of revenue reserves, potentially releasing a further